Have you ever been stuck talking to someone who’s breath smelt like the bottom of a bird cage?

 Drink plenty of water and swish cool water around your mouth to help freshen “morning breath.’

 There are many causes of occasional or an intermittent case of bad breath – acid reflux, or simply being unwell with a sore throat or respiratory infection.

 These are part of life and pretty normal if kept in check.

-We strongly recommend adding a tongue cleaner to your daily oral hygiene routine.
+At Timeless Smiles Dental we strongly recommend adding a tongue cleaner to your daily oral hygiene routine.
 You can purchase one from us during your next visit or simply ask Renee, our Oral Health Therapist, at your next checkup and clean!

 Chronic halitosis is bad news – and is usually the result of tooth decay, gum disease or a coated tongue.
 It is essentially an imbalance of bacteria in your mouth.

 This type of bacteria doesn’t need light to survive, and it burrows down into the roots and can create real (and smelly) problems.

 Store shelves are also overflowing with gum, mints, mouthwashes, and other products designed to fight bad breath.
 But remember most of these products are just temporary measures that mask the problem, not fix it.

 Chronic bad breath really needs a trip to the dentist to ascertain the cause. ✅

 Leaving any form of gum disease or tooth decay too long can lead to more serious health problems down the track.
 And that is something you DON’T want.